wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 	    url(r'^admin/', admin.site.urls),
 	]

-This maps the basic URL to the `index` view in the `rango` application.
+This maps the basic URL to the `index` view in the `rango` app.
 Run the development server (e.g. `python manage.py runserver`) and visit `http://127.0.0.1:8000` or whatever address your development server is running on.
 You'll then see the rendered output of the `index` view.

 ## Mapping URLs
-Rather than directly mapping URLs from the project to the application, we can make our application more modular (and thus re-usable) by changing how we route the incoming URL to a view.
-To do this, we first need to modify the project's `urls.py` and have it point to the application to handle any specific Rango application requests.
+Rather than directly mapping URLs from the project to the app, we can make our app more modular (and thus re-usable) by changing how we route the incoming URL to a view.
+To do this, we first need to modify the project's `urls.py` and have it point to the app to handle any specific Rango app requests.
 We then need to specify how Rango deals with such requests.

 First, open the project's `urls.py` file which is located inside your project configuration directory.
 As a relative path from your workspace directory, this would be the file `<workspace>/tango_with_django_project/tango_with_django_project/urls.py`.
 Update the `urlpatterns` list as shown in the example below.